philip-searle/gridcase-bios/README.txt

 one variant (usually the numerically lowest as a side effect of how they are coded).

-While it is not known which assembler was used to create the GRiDCase 1520 BIOS, it seems to have consistently picked the numerically higher variant for instructions that reference two register operands.
+While I don't know which assembler was used to create the GRiDCase 1520 BIOS, it seems to have consistently picked the numerically higher variant for instructions that reference two register operands.